kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/mids_w205_backing_up_work_end_semester.md

-# work in progress - please wait until I have tested and verified these instruciton
+# work in progress - I still need to run through and verify again and also I will make videos as soon as I get some spare time

 ### MIDS w205 - Backing up your work at the end of the semester